natoo-chow/minimatlab/README.md

 -e means editing mode.
 If you want to make adjustments in this project, just do whatever you want! check whether your file name is straight minimatlab, if it is minimatlab-master it's because you directly copy the code.
 Change it into minimatlab

-if something else goes wrong, ask ai for help.
+If something else goes wrong, ask ai for help.

 # usage 1 Function Plotting with plot_package

 This guide is going to lead you through the basic usage of plot_package, which is a powerful tool for function plotting.
 Note that if you put your mouse on the function name, you can see its docstring for more information.

-0. cheat sheet
+### 0. cheat sheet

 | Category   | Function                  | Example Usage                              |
 | :--------- | :------------------------ | :----------------------------------------- |